Small Business Lawyer Orlando | Luther Lanard Skip to Content

 • Growth Potential: The chosen entity structure should accommodate your long-term growth aspirations and provide flexibility for future transactions.

-Selecting the optimal business entity requires careful analysis of your specific business needs, goals, and risk tolerance.
+Selecting the optimal business entity requires careful analysis of your specific franchise needs, goals, and risk tolerance.
 Our team of experienced Orlando small business attorneys can provide invaluable guidance and support in this critical decision-making process.
-We will work closely with you to assess your unique circumstances and recommend the most suitable entity structure for your business’s future success.
+We will work closely with you to assess your unique circumstances and recommend the most suitable entity structure for your franchise’s future success.

 Assess Liability to Minimize Risks

-Working to identify potential legal risks, we will identify potential legal pitfalls and areas of vulnerability, such as employment law compliance, contractual obligations, intellectual property protection, data privacy and security, and compliance with industry-specific regulations.
-Based on our findings, we develop tailored legal strategies to address any identified risks and ensure your business can continue to operate in compliance with all applicable laws.
+Working to identify potential legal risks, we will identify potential pitfalls and areas of vulnerability, such as Florida franchise law compliance, franchise agreement obligations, intellectual property protection, data privacy and security, and compliance with industry-specific regulations.
+Based on our findings, we develop tailored legal strategies to address any identified risks and ensure your franchise can continue to operate in compliance with all applicable laws.

 Investing in a proactive legal audit may minimize legal risks and liabilities, improve efficiency and productivity, enhance employee morale, reduce workplace disputes, and gain a competitive advantage.
 Contact our Orlando small business firm today to learn more about how we can help your business achieve its long-term goals.

-Entrepreneurs frequently prioritize rapid market entry with new products or services, often overlooking crucial long-term considerations.
-This short-sighted approach feels dynamic but can have detrimental consequences, including a lack of a robust business plan, undefined organizational structure, and inadequate founder agreements.
-Furthermore, small businesses and startups may inadvertently overlook critical legal details, potentially leading to costly and debilitating lawsuits.
+Entrepreneurs frequently overlook crucial long-term considerations.
+This shortsighted approach feels dynamic but can have detrimental consequences for franchisees, including a lack of a robust business plan, undefined organizational structure, and inadequate founder agreements.
+Furthermore, small businesses may inadvertently overlook critical legal details, potentially leading to costly and debilitating lawsuits.

-This frequently occurs because small businesses and startups lack the time and in-house knowledge to navigate complex legal matters, many of which may not be immediately apparent.
+This frequently occurs because franchisees lack the time and in-house knowledge to navigate complex legal matters, many of which may not be immediately apparent.
 Their primary focus naturally lies on building and growing their businesses, leaving little time for in-depth legal research and planning.
 At Luther Lanard, PC, our Orlando small business lawyer can help take this burden off of you so that you can focus on expanding your dreams for your business.

-Our team of experienced Orlando business attorneys provides comprehensive legal support to small businesses and startups throughout their lifecycles.
-We understand entrepreneurs’ unique challenges in today’s market and strive to provide proactive, strategic legal guidance to ensure their success.
+Our team of experienced Orlando business attorneys provides comprehensive legal support to small businesses throughout their lifecycles.
+We understand franchisees’ unique challenges in today’s market and strive to provide proactive, strategic legal guidance to ensure their success.
 Our services include:

 • Assisting founders in documenting their business vision and objectives